Employers’ General UI Information and Definitions - Unemployment Insurance

 Taxable Wage Calculation - When calculating the amount of taxable wages for the quarterly contribution report in the year of the transfer from another state, an employer should make the calculation for each employee based on wages paid to the employee before and after the transfer.

-• Penalties - The law provides for penalties if an employer knowingly withholds or provides false information regarding the transfer of experience rating.
-If an employer is penalized under Section 8-614 of the law, the employer would be assigned the highest tax rate in the year of the violation and in each of the next three years.
+Penalties - If an employer knowingly withholds or provides false information regarding the transfer of experience rating, the employer may be assigned the highest tax rate in the year of the violation and in each of the next three years.
 If the employer was already at the highest tax rate for any year, or if the amount of the increase would be less than 2% for that year, then a 2% penalty rate would be assigned.

 Complete the Business Transfer Report in order to report the transfer of workforce/payroll from one business entity to another business entity.